Conversion of former North Charleston school to offices not deterred by coronavirus

 NORTH CHARLESTON — A developer paid $1.5 million in January for a former school with plans to transform the tree-shaded site into new office spaces.

-Then the coronavirus hit, and, like other construction projects across the region, plans for the former Charlestowne Academy into what will be called Ten Mile forged ahead.
+Then the coronavirus hit, and, like other construction projects across the region, plans to remake the former Charlestowne Academy into what will be called Ten Mile forged ahead.

 "Corona didn't delay us," said Ryan Smith of property owner 4S Builders of Summerville.
 "Sometimes you get a project going, and you just can't stop in the middle of it."